pypeit/PypeIt/doc/wave_calib.rst

 in the standard :ref:`wvcalib-fulltemplate` mode.

-We also recommend that you send your solution to the PypeIt development (e.g. post it on GitHub) team, so that others can benefit from your wavelength calibration solution.
+We also recommend that you send your solution to the PypeIt development (e.g. post it on GitHub or the Users Slack) team, so that others can benefit from your wavelength calibration solution.

 customizing